Orthogonal Edge Routing

 Port Candidates

-See the section called “Port Candidates” for a detailed description of this concept.
+See the section called “Port Candidates” for a detailed description of the port candidates concept.

 Incremental Routing